typstyle-rs/typstyle/README.md

 ### Use in your editor

 Typstyle has been integrated into [tinymist](https://github.com/Myriad-Dreamin/tinymist).
 You can use it in your editor by installing the tinymist plugin and set `tinymist.formatterMode` to `typstyle`.

+### Use in typst.app

+Checkout [typstyle-tampermonkey](https://github.com/typstyle-rs/typstyle-tampermonkey), a userscript that integrates typstyle into the [typst.app](https://typst.app/) editor.

 ### Use as a web app